JobBldr

 Every job description in JobBldr is linked to its job architecture grade, job family, and JESAP evaluation record in CompBldr.
 When a job description is finalized, the governed role definition is available across benchmarking, compensation planning, and total rewards modules without re-entry or manual data transfer.

-What does the approver management dashboard show?
+What does the approver management Dashboard show?

 The approver management dashboard shows every active approver's hierarchy coverage, assigned scope, and approval statistics: approved count, rejected count, and pending count.
 Administrators can add, archive, or reassign approvers from the same view without disrupting active workflows.